csjtx1021/DGBO/README.md

 This code is implemented according to paper "Deep Bayesian Optimization on Attributed graphs".
 Deep Graph Bayesian Optimization (DGBO) method can deal with attributed graphs.
-It prevents the cubical complexity of the GPs by adopting a deep graph neural network to surrogate black-box fun- ctions, and can scale linearly with the number of observations.
-Applications include molecular disco- very and urban road network design.
+It prevents the cubical complexity of the GPs by adopting a deep graph neural network to surrogate black-box fun ctions, and can scale linearly with the number of observations.
+Applications include molecular disco very and urban road network design.

 If you want to run this code, you should ensure that you have installed the following packages: